jackiecosse/jackiecosse.com/_pages/about.md

 ---
 permalink: /
 title: "Hello!
-This site is currently undergoing construction, so check back soon for additional updates."
+This site is currently undergoing construction; in the meantime, check out my bio, below, and the links under my profile photo.
+More updates soon!"
 author_profile: true
 redirect_from:
   - /about/